luizbgomide/sovereign/character-creation.md

 We want to make sure we have enough DEX to not decrease our AC, and plan on wearing heavy armor.
 We're able melee combatants, so we want to have good Strength for bonuses to hit and damage.

 We take [Gifted Chirurgeon](/feats#gifted-chirurgeon) mostly for the improved odds at fixing [Fraility](/rules#frail).
-Wek take [Die Hard](/feats#die-hard-c) because frequently we're the only ones invested into healing others, and if we die there's no one to help us.
+We take [Die Hard](/feats#die-hard-c) because we're frequently the only ones invested into healing others and if we die there's no one to help us.
 Die Hard makes sure that we live so long as the fight is won.

 As we level up, we can look at picking up [Close Combatant](/feats#close-combatant-c) so that we can leave the fray to pick up wounded comrades.